Locally-Iterative Distributed (Delta + 1)-Coloring below Szegedy-Vishwanathan Barrier, and Applications to Self-Stabilization and to Restricted-Bandwidth Models: Fully-Dynamic Self-Stabilizing algorithms with rounds

-\begin{lem} Given an arbitrary graph $G = (V, E)$, our fully-dynamic self-stabilizing algorithm produces a proper $O(\Delta)$-coloring with $O(\Delta + \log^*n)$ stabilization-time. \end{lem} \begin{proof} In the end of each round $i = 1,2,...$, counting from the moment that faults stop occurring, all colors are in the range $I_0 \cup I_1 \cup ... \cup I_{r + 1 -i}$.
-Therefore, within $r + 1 = \log^* n + O(1)$ rounds, all colors are in the range $I_0$.
+Next we analyze the quiescence (i.e., stabilization) time of our algorithm. \begin{lem} Given an arbitrary graph $G = (V, E)$, our fully-dynamic self-stabilizing algorithm produces a proper $O(\Delta)$-coloring with $O(\Delta + \log^*n)$ stabilization time. \end{lem} \begin{proof} By induction on $i$, it is easy to see that in the end of each round $i = 1,2,...$, counting from the moment that faults stop occurring, all colors are in the range $I_0 \cup I_1 \cup ... \cup I_{r + 1 -i}$.
+Therefore, within $r + 1 = \log^* n + O(1)$ rounds, all colors are in the range $I_0$, and the coloring is proper.
 From this moment and on, the procedure executes our Additive-Group algorithm in all vertices.
 Therefore, by Corollary \ref{col:squarerootcoloring}, within $O(\Delta)$ additional rounds the number of colors becomes $O(\Delta)$. \end{proof}

-We also obtain a self-stabilizing algorithm that employs exactly $(\Delta + 1)$ colors.
-This algorithm and its analysis are provided in Section \ref{sc:3dag}.
-Its properties are summarized in Theorem \ref{stcol} below.
-Similarly to our static algorithm (see end of Section \ref{sc:ag}), the self-stabilizing algorithm can be implemented using $O(1)$ words of local memory in each vertex.
-Note also that if topological updates or faults occur in some set $U$ of vertices, then only vertices of $\hat{\Gamma}(U) = U \cup \{ v \ | \ (u,v) \in E\}$ may change their colors as a result of recomputation conducted by our algorithm.
-This is because only vertices of $\hat{\Gamma}(U)$ may detect an error, and re-initialize their colors.
-Other vertices keep having finalized colors.
-(Even if their neighbors encountered faults and have to re-compute their colors, these colors will never conflict with finalized ones, once faults stop occurring.)
-It follows that the adjustment radius of our algorithm is just $1$.